biosustain/AutoFlow-HTC/README.md

 ## Plotting options

 The plots can be customized by selecting how to group the samples and combine them on a single plot.
 By default, the generated plot will contain all the samples within the same species in one plot.
 The plots can also be generated separately and split or color labelled by bioshaker.
+Also, the legends can be disabled which might come in handy if a lot of different strains are displayed.
+The output images can be generated as .png or .svg files.

 The different options can be consulted by typing : ``tecan_od_analyzer --help`` or ``tecan_od_analyzer -h``